 Imagine living in a world that doesn’t completely reach you, and to which you can’t always respond.
 For many people who have autism, this great divide exists between their world and the reality outside of them.

 Autism affects about 1 in 68 children.
 Children with autism usually display signs before the age of 2.

 Autism is part of a group of developmental disorders called autistism spectrum disorder (ASD), which includes 4 other disorders:

 Autism is 3 to 4 times as common in boys as in girls.
 People with autism may also have learning disorders or some degree of intellectual disability.

 Many factors may be connected to autism, but no conclusive causes have been found.

 There is some evidence that some people with autism have structural and chemical differences in their brain.

 Genetics may also be a factor.
-In studies of identical twins, if one has autism, there’s about a 90% chance the other twin will have it as well.
+In studies of identical twins, if one has autism, there’s up to a 95% chance the other twin will have it as well.
 For siblings of a person with autism, chances of having the condition are higher than for the general population.
 Research has discovered autism risk genes.

 Exposure to pollutants and toxins during fetal development may put the child at higher risk of developing ASD.
 As well as, other events that may occur before and during birth, such as low birth weight, maternal illness, birthing difficulties, and age of parents at conception.